cortensinger/cortensinger.github.io/README.md

-# cortensinger.github.io
+This is the Personal Portfolio Website of Corten Singer.

-Personal Portfolio Website
+To view the site, visit: [cortensinger.github.io](cortensinger.github.io "Portfolio")